mainwp/mainwp/readme.txt

 10. Manage Clients Screen

 == Changelog ==

+= 4.4.0.1 - 2-22-2023 =
+* Fixed: An issue with deleting Non-MainWP changes
+* Added: Option to remove the Clients widget from the Overview page
+* Added: Info notice for guided tours feature

 = 4.4 - 2-20-2023 =
 * Fixed: An issue with disappearing Sync Sites button on specific screen sizes